Configuration

 You need at least one Category before adding any events.
 You can use categories to sort events by type, for example, one for sounds, one for visual effects, etc.

-Each category name must be unique.
+Each category ID must be unique.

 Events